jhtran989/CS-351-Project-3/README.md

 The right side of the window will have all the necessary information (score info and words and play button).

 EDIT: I realized that I forgot to "clear" and "reset" everything in between turns of the human and computer player (there still might be errors, though).

+Edit 2: Now the tiles pieces from the human player have started to move...(need a better way than just putting them in a `HBox` or `VBox`...)

+Edit 3: There were a few situations where the computer player wasn't able to play a valid word...(an exception was thrown)

 ### Assumptions